furmak331/TCP-IP/README.md

 # TCP-IP
 In progress:
-virtual implementation of 7 layers of TCP/IP model using python.
+virtual implementation of 5 layers of TCP/IP model using python.

-What needs to be updated:
-1. The flow and error control functionalities
-2. Proper interface for topologies and if possible file system for the message retrieval

 To run the simulator:
 ```